 First Aid Kit

 For most preppers, recommending a first aid kit off the shelf would be like Julia Child telling you her favorite flavor of Pop Tart.
 They like to put them together themselves so they can pack them with, as Hawke puts it, “some dressings for real trauma,” including tourniquets, Israeli Bandages, and, in RC’s case, zip-tie restraints, though he wouldn’t really say what those were for.
 However, Coyne calls Adventure Medical Kits “the best first aid kits on the market [and] definitely the closest commercially available to what I would customize for myself.”
 Whatever first aid kid you decide on, Mike Glover, crisis management and response expert and host of the popular FieldCraft Survival podcast, recommends you maintain a 30-day supply of over-the-counter medicine (like painkillers, cold, allergy, anti-diarrheal medications) as well as any prescription medications.
-Some strong antibiotics would be good to have, too.
-RC says you probably won’t have to look far to find a doctor who can give you a 7-day supply of Z-Pak.

 Every single one of our experts recommended Kaito shortwave radios.
 Coyne’s favorite is the Kaito Voyager because it’s rugged and water-resistant, has plug-in and solar charging capabilities, and is shortwave, which means it picks up broadcasts from around the world.
 “In an extreme global situation, an entire country may be off-grid, but someone, somewhere, will be broadcasting,” Hawke says.
 Snyder likes the Kaito KA500 Emergency Radio.
 “It’s capable of being charged via hand crank, solar panel, micro USB, a standard wall outlet, or batteries,” he says.
 “And it has a five-LED reading lamp, an LED flashlight, and a red LED SOS beacon light.”